alt="Accident Claims Assist company logo"

 To minimize the likelihood of accidents, PCO drivers should take certain precautions:

-- Vehicle Maintenance: Regular checks to ensure the vehicle is in good working order, including brakes, tires, lights, and other safety features.
+• Vehicle Maintenance: Conduct regular checks to ensure the vehicle is in good working order, including the brakes, tires, lights, and other safety features.

-- Defensive Driving: Stay alert to potential hazards and be prepared to take evasive actions to avoid accidents.
+• Defensive Driving: Stay alert to potential hazards and be prepared to take evasive action to avoid accidents.